crate/crate/blackbox/docs/general/blobs.rst

 Now CrateDB is configured to allow blobs to be management under the ``/_blobs/myblobs`` endpoint.

-Custom Location for Storing Blob Data
+Custom location for storing blob data
 =====================================

 It is possible to define a custom directory path for storing blob data which